grahamgilchrist/hotac-ship-builder/docs/about.md

 ### Getting started

 Enter a player name, Callsign and starting ship to progress to the main screen.
-The mian interface is divide dinto four "Tabs"; Summary, Upgrades, History and Enemies.
+The main interface is divided into four tabs; Summary, Upgrades, History and Enemies.

 ### Summary
 This tab is intended to be your reference point whilst playing a game.
 It shows you current ships stats, dial and equipped upgrades.
 You should equip upgrades via the "upgrades" tab before strating you game.